World Backpacker Days are back: up to 30% off plus a free backpack! Free trip change.

 4. Revolut Pay to pay even faster straight from your Revolut account.

-Can I cancel or modify my booking?
+Can I cancel my booking?

-If you’ve purchased the Flexible Cancellation Option (which you can add in the first step of the booking process), you can request a cancellation or trip change until 8 days before departure.
-In case of cancellation, you’ll receive a 100% refund of the WeRoad trip price, minus the cost of the Flexible Cancellation option.
+If you purchased the Flexible Cancellation option (available in the first step of the booking process), you can cancel your trip up to 8 days before departure and receive a 100% refund of the price, including the deposit and private room fee.
+The only non-refundable amount is the cost of the Flexible Cancellation option itself.

 What type of accommodation should I expect on your trips?